Past Project Deep Dive (Architecture, Challenges, Solutions)

 1. Project Context

-- Purpose: To provide real-time insights into user behavior and application performance for an e-commerce platform.
+- Purpose: To provide real-time insights into user behavior for an e-commerce platform.

-- Problem Solved: Existing analytics were batch-processed, leading to stale data and delayed decision-making.
+- Problem Solved: Batch-processed analytics led to stale data and delayed decision-making.

-- Goal: Build a low-latency, highly available dashboard capable of processing millions of events per minute.
+- Goal: Build a low-latency pipeline capable of processing millions of events per minute.

 2. Technical Architecture (High-Level)